 China reports 10 new COVID-19 cases

-SHANGHAI: China reported 10 new COVID-19 cases for Sep 7, down from 12 a day earlier, the national health authority said on Tuesday (Sep 8).
+BEIJING: China on Monday (Sep 14) reported 10 new coronavirus cases for Sep 13, the same as a day earlier, the health authority said.

-The National Health Commission said in a statement that all new cases were imported infections involving travellers from overseas, marking the 23nd consecutive day of no local infections.
+All of the new infections were imported, the National Health Commission said in a statement.
+There were no new deaths.

-The commission also reported 13 new asymptomatic infections, down from 17 a day earlier.
-China does not count symptomless patients as confirmed cases.
+China reported 39 new asymptomatic patients, compared with 70 a day earlier.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments